qijianpeng/awesome-edge-computing/README.md

 strength increases with experience.
 Similarly, Kit-NET has an ensemble of small neural networks (autoencoders), which are trained to mimic (reconstruct) network traffic patterns, and whose performance incrementally improves overtime.

+- [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite): Paddle Lite is an
+updated version of Paddle-Mobile, an open-open source deep learning framework designed to make it easy to perform inference on mobile, embeded, and IoT devices.
+It is compatible with PaddlePaddle and pre-trained models from other sources.

+- [TensorFlow Lite](https://www.tensorflow.org/lite): TensorFlow Lite is an open-source deep learning framework to run TensorFlow models on-device.
+If you are new to TensorFlow Lite, we recommend that you first explore the pre-trained models and run the example apps below on a real device to see what TensorFlow Lite can do.